-This program is accredited by the Engineering Accreditation Commission of ABET, www.ABET.org.
+This program is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone 410.347.7700.

-The BS mechatronic engineering program educational objectives are developed to prepare students for the post-graduation activities.
+Program educational objectives for the BS in mechatronics engineering were developed to describe what students are expected to know and be able to do by the time of graduation as well as to prepare them for the post-graduation activities.
 These program objectives are intended to produce versatile engineering graduates who:

-- Will be successful and in their chosen career.
-Mechatronic engineering graduates will obtain positions that require design, development, analysis, control, and automation of mechatronic systems and processes. - 2) Will pursue graduate program, professional and/ or continued education. - Will conduct themselves as responsible members of society through involvement in community and professional engagement.
+- Will be successful and excel in their chosen career.
+Mechatronics graduates will be able to pursue positions that require design, development, analysis, control, and automation of mechatronics systems and processes. - 2) Will be able to pursue graduate program, professional and/or continued education.

+3) Will be responsible members of society through involvement in community and professional engagement.

-The BS Mechatronic Engineering program seeks to provide an engaging educational experience for students.
-These form the basis for particular abilities that students should be able to demonstrate prior to graduation.
-These abilities coincide with new EAC ABET criterion 3 (1) through (7) student outcomes requirements as presented below:
+The BS in mechatronic engineering program will provide knowledge and experience to students to deal with challenging engineering problems and enable them to design "intelligent" engineering components and systems.
+The graduates of this program should be able to demonstrate specific knowledge and skills prior to graduation.
+These abilities coincide with ABET criterion 3 (a) through (k) requirements as presented below: